Newly Admitted Students

 Instructions for creating your Ohio ID and logging into your MyOHIO account were sent by e-mail when you applied and have been included on your admission letter.
 Your MyOHIO account has been updated to reflect your admission status, so log in and review your To Do List.

-Information on your Student Center
+Information on Your "My Student Center"

 Holds & To Do List